lit/lit-element/docs/_guide/properties.md

 </dt>
 <dd>

 Specifies a type hint for converting between properties and attributes.
-If unspecified, behaves like `type: String`.
+This hint is used by LitElement's default attribute converter, and is ignored if `converter` is set.
+If `type` is unspecified, behaves like `type: String`.
 See [Use LitElement's default attribute converter](#conversion-type).

 </dd>